SalmanZach/Dagger2WithRetrofitAndPicasso/README.md

 6. @Qualifier — if different objects of the same type are necessary.

 ## How to use
-First Need to add dependency in your Gradle.
+Need to add dependency in your Gradle.

    //retrofit